 My nan was always very frank about death and had no problem discussing her funeral with us A LOT (no prizes for guessing where my death positivity comes from).
 This meant that all her wishes could be catered for and no one was left second guessing what she wanted.
 No church, no black clothes and she wanted to be taken to the burial ground in the boot of our car.

 Nan’s funeral was held in July 2004.
 Alternative and green burials were relatively new at that time and there was definitely a lack of information about all the options available.
 We wanted to do as much as possible ourselves but were given the impression that this just wasn’t possible.
-We ended up hiring a funeral director.
-All they did was hold the body until the funeral and deliver it to my nan’s house on the day so it could be put in the boot of our car as per her wishes.
-Jobs we could have done ourselves as a family.
-I have no idea how much we paid for this service but knowing what I do now I can guarantee it wasn’t cheap.
+We ended up hiring a ‘traditional’ funeral director and let them take over the parts we were advised against doing ourselves.
+Knowing what I do now I will always regret this.

 We hired a humanist celebrant to help us with the ceremony.
 We did this because we were worried that if emotions took over we would be unable to keep the ceremony running along and we wanted someone there who could gently guide us through it.

 We found this green woodland burial site in Olney which is set in stunning countryside with sheep roaming around and songbirds trilling.
 Pretty idyllic.
 The staff were incredibly helpful and compassionate and went out of their way to make sure everything was perfect.